-Unfortunately, we were immediately frustrated by the lack of effective communication with the SCA.
+Unfortunately, we were immediately frustrated by the lack of effective communication with the School Construction Authority.
 Our questions weren’t being answered, even when we discovered that our kids’ classrooms were filled with dust every morning.

 Fortunately, parents didn’t just sit back.
 We educated ourselves and got organized!
 We worked with our school’s staff and unions.
 We brought in elected officials and outside experts.